itsmattking/converge.js/README.md

 	converge.on($('.box'))

-## Demo

-Files in `demo/` show some ways to use converge.js.
-You can also change into the `demo/` directory and execute `run.sh` and browse to http://127.0.0.1:8080/.

 ## Developing

 You'll need node installed to develop converge.js.
 Just clone the repo and run `npm install` to get set up.